-Why did MSU Billings choose AlcoholEdu, Haven and Transit?
+Why did MSU Billings choose AlcoholEdu, Sexual Assault Prevention for Undergraduates or the Adult Learner and Transit?

 Answer: The Montana Board of Regents and the Office of the Commissioner of Higher Education approved the implementation of the online programs in May 2014 for all colleges and Universities in Montana.
 As a state, we are continually working to help educate our students in 3 very important areas – alcohol education, healthy relationships/sexual assault and financial literacy.
 In addition, it’s important for students to have the tools and resources needed to take action as a bystander.

 AlcoholEdu for College is an online science-based alcohol prevention program that provides a tailored educational experience focusing on the impact of alcohol on the mind and body, as well as sexual assault issues.
 Research supports AlcoholEdu for College as an effective tool in creating a healthy campus environment for all students (regardless of drinking behaviors).
 Used at over 400 colleges and universities across the country, data gathered from AlcoholEdu surveys indicates a significant improvement in alcohol-related behaviors.
 Students who have completed AlcoholEdu for College at other campuses are much less likely to develop alcohol problems or experience negative consequences (e.g. vomiting, hangover, missing class, injuries) as a result of drinking.

 According to the “college effect,” student drinking patterns change upon arrival at college.
 Providing students with access to an informative and developmentally appropriate alcohol education program at this critical time represents just one piece of a comprehensive institutional initiative to address issues related to alcohol on campus.
 This program will enable the University to gather valuable data about our students that will be shared with campus stakeholders each year.